 Drummers that hit cymbals way too hard often choke the cymbals with their hands after hitting (this is commonly used in rock and metal styles of music).
 Sometimes they even jump off their seat, which only a very small number of cool drummers can actually pull off smoothly.

 Choking a cracked metal cymbal with your bare hands could lead to serious injuries.
 You could have prevented it.
 You could have bought the drummer a better set of cymbals. 🙂

-Let them experience a great set of cymbals, or maybe buy them a health insurance policy.
+Let them experience a great set of cymbals, or maybe just buy them a few band-aids.
 They’ll never stop thanking you!